How Much Compensation Can I Claim For An Accident On a Building Site?

 As you can see, cases such as these are often complex.
 However, that does not mean that you should not pursue compensation.

 In addition to certain parties abdicating their responsibilities, the building site itself may not be at fault for the accident that caused your injury, and thereby not liable for providing you with compensation.
-If your accident was not caused by the site’s negligence, and they adhered to the health and safety standards enforced by the Health and Safety Executive, then a different party may be at fault.
+If your accident was not caused by the site’s negligence and adhered to the health and safety standards enforced by the Health and Safety Executive, then a different party may be at fault.
 These can include (but are not limited to):

 - An independent contractor working on the site may be regarded as being at fault, provided the construction company adhered to proper measures in recruitment and briefed them on the expected health and safety standards when working on the site.

-- An equipment manufacturer may in fact be at fault for your accident.
+- An equipment manufacturer may, in fact, be at fault for your accident.
 If the equipment was declared safe by the manufacturer and was then was found to be faulty and thus the cause of your accident, the manufacturer may be liable to pay compensation for your claim.

 The procedures following an accident can be confusing.
 Your first priority should be to attend to any medical requirements caused by an injury.
 Once this is done, you should make sure you note your accident in the site’s accident report book.
 Following this, you can begin gathering evidence to support your compensation claim:

 - Firstly, you should gather witness statements from those surrounding you.
-For example, if you have suffered a back injury as result of falling from scaffolding, you should get statements from others working at the site to confirm your version of events and to provide information about the site.
+For example, if you have suffered a back injury as a result of falling from scaffolding, you should get statements from others working at the site to confirm your version of events and to provide information about the site.

 Following the above steps can provide a solid base of information from which a legal team can build a case.
 For more advice on claiming building site accident compensation, please get in touch with our personal injury claims team.

 The occupiers’ liability does not cover purposefully dangerous or unexpected actions but does require clearly defined boundaries of the site to be displayed and requires that steps be taken to ensure unauthorised visitors cannot easily access the site.
 This could include building and maintaining a fenced perimeter.
-Certain sites might require 24 hour security or restrict access during certain hours.
+Certain sites might require 24-hour security or restrict access during certain hours.
 Such requirements vary depending on the nature of the site.
 For more information on making a claim as a member of the public, contact us today.

-If you are a worker at the building site and you attempt to claim compensation for an accident you will need to make a worker’s compensation claim against your employer.
+If you are a worker at the building site and you attempt to claim compensation for an accident, you will need to make a worker’s compensation claim against your employer.

 This means that, rather than claiming against an individual who may have been negligent in their duties regulating health and safety, you will be claiming against the company as a whole and your compensation will come out of their Employer’s Liability Insurance.